Born-digital: Discrepancies in definition

 There exists some inconsistency in defining born-digital materials.
-Some believe such materials must exist in digital form exclusively; in other words, if it can be transferred into a physical, analog form, it is not truly born-digital.
+Some believe such materials must exist in digital form exclusively; in other words, if they can be transferred into a physical, analog form, they are not truly born-digital.
 However, others maintain that while these materials will often not have a subsequent physical counterpart, having one does not bar them from being classified as 'born-digital'.
 For instance, Mahesh and Mittal identify two types of born-digital content, "exclusive digital" and "digital for print", allowing for a broader base of classification than the former definition provides.

 Furthermore, it has been pointed out that certain works may incorporate components that are both born-digital and digitized, further blurring the lines between what should and should not be considered 'born-digital.'
 For example, a digital video created may utilize historical film footage that has been converted.
 It is important to be aware of these discrepancies when thinking about born-digital materials and the effects they have.
 However, some universals do exist across these definitions.
 All make clear the fact that born-digital media must originate digitally.
 Also, they agree that this media must be able to be utilized in a digital form (whether exclusively or otherwise), while they do not have to exist or be used as analog materials.